lakejs/lake-docs/reference/selection.md

 ### range

-A [Range](/reference/range.md) object which is used to add it to the native selection later.
+A [Range](/reference/range.md) object than can be added to the native selection later.

 * Type: [Range](/reference/range.md)